1. Spinach Facts

 English or common spinach (Spinacia oleracea) is a vegetable from the Amaranthaceae family.
 A very nutritious plant know for its edible leaves.

 Spinach was the favourite vegetable of Catherine de Medici, an historical figure in the 16th century.
 When she left her home of Florence, Italy, to marry the king of France, she brought along her own cooks, who could prepare spinach the way she especially liked.
 Since this time, dishes prepared on a bed of spinach have been referred to as "a la Florentine" in her honour.
-The French term "a la florentine" in recipes indicates that the recipe has spinach as a major ingredient.

 A little spinach trivia, it is believed that Spinach has long been linked to prosperity.
 Eat spinach and increase your chances of making more money!